rmunro/annotation_imagenet/README.md

 http://www.robertmunro.com/research/test_images.tar

-The company made starter code that is in this same directory at:
+The company made starter code that should run in your browser, in this directory at:

 `annotate_photos.html`